HyperASD/HyperASD/README.md

 <br />

-hi, i'm Harshit, a passionate learner and student from India.
+hi, i'm Hyper, a passionate learner and student from Sugondese.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.